 The Corps offers fun interactive educational programs for the whole family.
 Specific programs and times may be obtained by calling the Visitor Assistance Center at 434-738-6143 or visiting our project Facebook events page: JohnHKerrReservoirBuggsIslandLake

-PROGRAMS for SCHOOLS and GROUPS: Bring your school or group to visit Kerr Lake and enjoy Ranger led programs including our 3-Ring Learning Tree, nature hikes, our environmental education center, and many more.
+PROGRAMS for SCHOOLS and GROUPS: **Not currently being offered due to COVID-19.** Bring your school or group to visit Kerr Lake and enjoy Ranger led programs including activities in the campgrounds or other recreation areas, nature hikes, our environmental education center, and much more.

 You can contact a Ranger to help plan your field trip, visit your classroom, and share their knowledge at email@example.com or by calling 434-738-6143.

 TANNER CENTER: 5164 Buggs Island Road, Boydton, VA

 The Joseph S.J.
 Tanner Environmental Education Center offers exhibits of the natural wonders found around Kerr Lake.
 During the summer months you can frequently find Park Rangers or volunteers conducting fun interactive programs for the public.
 From a forest diorama, to the reading nook, to live critters the Center is a popular stop for families.

 The Center is free and open to the public on weekends from April 1st to October 31st, Saturday, Sunday, and Federal Holidays, 9:00am-Noon and 1:00pm -4:00pm.

 Located in front of the Tanner Center is the Butterfly Garden.
 This is a great place for the pollinator enthusiast to observe and photograph these beautiful creatures.

 Tugboat Dan is also the perfect spot for a photo op, while reading about her exciting history on the water.